No claim under sub. (4)

 (Ct.
 App.
 1993).

 Nothing in sub.
-(1g) or ch.
-102 provides that an injured employee can be denied vocational rehabilitation benefits when he or she is offered suitable employment after an injury and is subsequently fired for just cause.
-Oshkosh Corporation v.
+(1g) or this chapter provides that an injured employee can be denied vocational rehabilitation benefits when the employee is offered suitable employment after an injury and is subsequently fired for just cause.
+Oshkosh Corp. v.
 LIRC, 2011 WI App 42

 , 332 Wis.
 2d 261